francois2metz/node-intervals/README.md

   Use a pager if the number of results exceed the number of row in the tty.

+  Show complete list of results when adding time in a project.
+We have an hardcoded value '42' but if the result contains more result, we made a new request.

 * **0.0.8**

   List only active modules and workype.